easycnn/php-redis/README.md

 # php-redis

-> a simple redis library of the php
+a simple redis client library of the php

 ## Install